Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 - Feel free to experiment with different poaching liquids and see which of them you like best.
 Good candidates include dry white wine, fish stock, milk, or simply water.
 After many experiments, my preferred liquid is white wine.
 I like the flavor it adds.
 But you should experiment and see what you like best.

-- While the skin won't crisp up the way it does when you bake salmon or make pan-fried salmon, it will keep the fish moist.
+While the skin won't crisp the way it does when you bake salmon or pan-fry salmon, it will keep the fish moist.
 I like the fatty poached skin, but you can remove it after cooking.

 Serving Suggestions

-Poached salmon is delicious when served warm, drizzled with melted butter, or topped with hollandaise sauce.
+Poached salmon is delicious when served warm, drizzled with melted butter and lemon juice.
 You can also serve it chilled, with mayonnaise, sriracha mayo, or homemade tartar sauce.

 Storing and Using the Leftovers